 The People tab of the app lets you locate your friends or relatives who have shared their location with you (either permanently or temporarily).
 This can be useful if you want to keep tabs on your kids, or if you’re planning to meet a friend somewhere and want to make it easier to find them.
 All your friends who are sharing their location show up in the app, and you can set notifications so you are alerted when they arrive at or leave a specific spot.

-You can get directions to where your friends are, you can edit the name of the location where they are, and, if you have lots of friends, you can add your besties to a favorites list.
+You can get directions to where your friends are, view their contact card, edit the name of the location where they are, and, if you have lots of friends, you can add your besties to a favorites list.

 Sharing your location

 In order to find your friends, one of you has to share their location, and the other has to accept.
 You can do this in two ways.
 The first is from the Friends tab: tap Share My Location and type in the name of the person with whom you want to share your location.

 You can also do this from the Me tab of the Find My app on iOS or iPadOS, where you have more options.

 Here you can toggle your location sharing on or off, decide if you want to allow friends to ask to share your location, receive location updates, and edit your location name.
 For example, you might want to edit the names of your home and work locations, so friends will know precisely where you are, but also other locations such as the gym, the supermarket, the kids’ school, etc.

 Another new option is Item Safety Alerts.
 If this is on, you’ll get alerts if someone else’s AirTag or other third-party device is with you for a certain amount of time.

 You can also name your current location, by tapping Edit Location Name.
 You might want to set the name of your home location to Home, your office to Work, and name other locations you visit often so it’s easier for your friends to find you.